Vancouver’s 5K Foam Fest is an obstacle course-style race with bubbles and mud that takes place at the Cloverdale Rodeo Fairgrounds in May or June.

 The Make-A-Wish Foundation

-The Make-A-Wish Foundation raises money in order to grant the wishes of children with life-threatening diseases.
+The Make-A-Wish Foundation raises money to grant the wishes of children with life-threatening diseases.
 The idea is that beneficiaries will be able to undergo their treatments more easily after their wishes have been granted as they will have fond memories to look back on.
 Common types of granted wishes involve travel, trips to theme parks, computer-related purchases and visits with celebrities.

 How can you help?
 After registering for 5K Foam Fest, create a team with your friends and try to be the top fundraisers.
 In addition to feeling good about helping a good cause, as a bonus, there are prizes for those who raise the most for the foundation.
 There’s also an opportunity to buy Make-A-Wish merchandise and running items in-person at the event.
 Donations collected from people using the gear-check services at the run also benefit this most worthwhile cause.